-Even the most in sync couple have their own personal hobbies and interests.
-We sometimes like to spend money on those things and maybe our spouse doesn’t quite get it.
+Even the most in sync couples have their own personal hobbies and interests.
+We sometimes like to spend money on those things and maybe our spouse doesn't quite get it.

 Maybe you like to travel and your spouse is a builder.
 Maybe you're into tech and your spouse is a foodie chef.

 For those expenses, you have to find a way to fit them into your budget so you two can still be you.

 Some couples take out the money every paycheck or maybe you keep tabs on the spreadsheet for when you or your spouse wants to use.

 Just have a system where you two can have your individual expenses while still working as a team.

 The next way you can handle your finances is with separate accounts.